estermer/ga-instructor-code-challenge/lesson/prototypal-inheritance-lesson.md

 ### Intro - 2 mins

-Let's review what an object is.
+To start let's take a moment to generally review what an object is.

 Objects can be anything.
 Take cars for example.

 There are all different kinds of cars: Honda's, Toyotas, Fords, Chevys.